British Podcast Awards: 2020

 The 2020 British Podcast Awards, in association with acast, took place digitally due to COVID-19 restrictions in the UK, with awards taken to winner’s doorsteps and a hamper of confetti cannons and treats for all nominees.

-The 2020 nominees were chosen from over 1,000 entries, by over 50 judges, including the likes of Annie Mac, Katie Piper and Dustin Lance Black, with 2019 big winner George The Poet overseeing the process as chair of the judges.
+The 2020 nominees were chosen from over 1,000 entries, by over 50 judges, including the likes of Annie Mac, Katie Piper and Dustin Lance Black, with 2019 big winner George the Poet overseeing the process as chair of the judges.
 New award categories for 2020 included Best Daily Podcast, Best Live Episode, Best Publisher or Network, Best Wellbeing Podcast and Best Podcast in the Welsh Language.

-The ceremony, presented by Clara Amfo and Rhianna Dhillon with presenters including Claudia Winkleman, Louis Theroux, Ian Wright and Mel Giedroyc, was live-streamed on YouTube and watched by 12,000 viewers at home.
+The ceremony, hosted by Clara Amfo and Rhianna Dhillon, included presenters such as Claudia Winkleman, Louis Theroux, Ian Wright and Mel Giedroyc, and was livestreamed on YouTube on 11 July 2020 and watched by 12,000 viewers at home.
 The Listeners Choice Award received over 230,000 votes and was won by Shagged Married Annoyed, presented by Chris and Rosie Ramsey.

+The 2020 awards were the first edition to use gold, silver and bronze awards rather than a singular winner for most awards, except for Podcast of the Year and Podcast Champion.